The basic project setup consists of two steps:

 SIL Transcriber has two types:

-General Transcription.
-Scripture Transcription projects sync with Paratext and General Transcription do not.
-Scripture Transcription projects have a book name as part of the reference and General Transcription projects do not.
-Scripture Transcription projects are frequently named for the book of which they are transcriptions.
-General Transcription projects have no real convention concerning their names.
+General projects.
+Scripture projects sync with Paratext (both pushing to and pulling from) and General do not.
+Scripture projects have a book name as part of the reference and General projects do not.
+Scripture projects are frequently named for the book of which they are transcriptions.
+General projects have no real convention concerning their names.

 The language specifies the language of the content of the transcription.
 Tags are used to describe if the project is just for testing or if it is a back translation project.
 You are free to add other tags that are useful to you and these tags will appear on the project cards.